rfc-st/humble/README.md

 ## To-do (by priority)
 - [ ] Add more Header/Value checks (only security-oriented)
-- [ ] Full CSP Directives/Values security analysis
+- [ ] A new detailed analysis of all CSP directives (W3C Level 2 & 3)
 - [ ] Google Style Python Docstrings and documentation via Sphinx

 ## Further reading